fab2s/SoUuid/README.md

 $orderedBase62Uuid =  str_pad(SoUuid::generate()->getBase62(), 22, '0', STR_PAD_LEFT);
 ```

-If you start generating now, base62 UUIDs will have a length of 21 chars until the 2398-12-22 05:49:06 (base 62 zzzzzzzzz = 13 537 086 546 263 551 µsec or 13 537 086 546 epoch time).
+If you start generating now, base62 UUIDs will have a length of 21 chars until the 2398-12-22 05:49:06 UTC (base 62 zzzzzzzzz = 13 537 086 546 263 551 µsec or 13 537 086 546 epoch time).
 This should leave enough time to think about left padding old UUIDs in case preserving a consistent ordering still matters at that point.

 This makes `base62` format the second most efficient format for PK after the raw binary form.
 At the cost of 5 (or 6 if you have plans for year 2400) more characters, you get a more friendly format, ready to be used basically anywhere with no further transformation (url compatible etc) _except_ where case is insensitive.
 For DBMS, it's easy to make sure the PK field is case sensitive (binary or ascii_bin), but you cannot use these in filename on windows systems as the file system is case insensitive and that would open a gate to collisions.